`fr

 On day I was tackling a very large piece of work using many vines.
 It was my second

 day of pressing the leaves into the clay.
-As I was removing the leaves from the clay
+As I was removing the leaves

-with tweezers one at a time to check on their imprints, I accidentally brushed a section
+with tweezers one at a time to check on their imprints, I accidentally

 of perfect impressions with my sleeve.
 Because the piece used 72 leaves and I had

-almost finished removing them all, the trash can was filled with leaves I had already
+almost finished removing them all, the trash can was filled with leaves

 stripped off.
-It took me a full day to repair the damage by taking each leaf from the
+It took me a full day to repair the damage by taking each

 garbage and pressing it back into its original spot.